 Guillo and his preconstruction team of around 15 designers and engineers have been creating VR, AR, and flat-screen visualizations for clients for several years.
 With the most recent updates to Datasmith, they can get clients immersed in these 3D experiences at an unprecedented speed, sometimes just a couple of days after starting the project.

 When they first started exploring real-time rendering for VR, Guilllo’s team experimented with a variety of solutions.
 They chose Unreal Engine for its image quality, Blueprint visual scripting, and ease of use.

 Before Datasmith became available, Guillo and his team initially developed a pipeline where they exported Revit models to 3ds Max, then imported those scenes to UE4 using FBX and MAXScript.
 While the image quality and client navigation tools in Unreal Engine worked out great on the client-facing end, the development process had its limitations—data-prep and cleanup were time-consuming, and the team had to gather BIM data in a spreadsheet and export it separately.

-When Datasmith was released as part of the Unreal Studio beta, Guillo and his team started using it instead of FBX to import the 3ds Max files.
+When Datasmith, a feature now included in Unreal Engine, was first released in March 2018, Guillo and his team started using it instead of FBX to import the 3ds Max files.
 “From the beginning of the testing phases, we were hooked by the simplicity and effectiveness of Datasmith,” says Guillo.